Small Business Opportunities (Region 1)

 The OSBU promotes programs and activities for small business owners that provide access to GSA and other federal agencies by:

-- participating in outreach activities such as networking sessions, forums, events, conferences, workshops and trade shows
+- Participating in GSA events such as networking sessions, forums, events, conferences, workshops and trade shows

 The shortcut for this page is www.gsa.gov/r1osbu.